harshraj11584/fast_sudoku_solver_and_generator/README.md

 The tested samples are included in the *take_input()* function, instructions to verify these are included in the *take_input()* function.

-*This is the fastest Sudoku solver on Github at the time of submission, and was made as a sample fun project when I joined Github, just after completing Freshman year of Undergrad.*
+*This is one of the fastest Sudoku solver on Github at the time of submission, and was made as a sample fun project when I joined Github, just after completing Freshman year of Undergrad.*